 Parents often dream of what their new baby may look like, thinking about a pink, round, chubby-cheeked and gurgling wonder.
 It may be surprising for many parents to see their newborn the first time - wet and red, with a long head, and screaming - nothing at all like they had imagined.

 Newborns have many variations in normal appearance - from color to the shape of the head.
 Some of these differences are just temporary, part of the physical adjustments a baby goes through.
 Others, such as birthmarks, may be permanent.
 Understanding the normal appearance of newborns can help you know that your baby is healthy.
-Some of the normal variations in newborns include the following, and are explained below:
+Here are some of the normal variations in newborns:

 A baby's skin coloring can vary greatly, depending on the baby's age, race or ethnic group, temperature, and whether or not the baby is crying.
 Skin color in babies often changes with both the environment and health.